 - They enhance mucus production in the intestine

-A+B lead to an increase in available nutrients and create an environment favorable for the proliferation of C. perfringens
+1+2 lead to an increase in available nutrients and create an environment favorable for the proliferation of C. perfringens.

 Besides the already explained influencers feed, mycotoxins and coccidia, also other predisposing factors must be mentioned.
 In general, any factor which induces stress in the animals disrupts the balance of the intestinal flora.
 The resulting suppression of the immune system contributes to the risk of necrotic enteritis (Tsiouris, 2016).
 These factors include:

 Viruses: Infectious Bursal Disease is known to increase the severity of infections with salmonella, staphylococci, but also clostridia.
-Other clostridia-promoting viral diseases are Gumboro and Marek’s Disease.
+Another clostridia-promoting viral disease is Marek’s Disease.

 Stress: The intestinal tract is particularly sensitive to any type of stress.
 This stress can be caused by e.g. too high temperatures, high stocking densities, an abrupt change of feed.